alexellis/funker-dispatch/README.md

 Functions are written to implement a simple TCP socket on port 9999.
 The original concept for the functions was put together by [Ben F / Justin Cormack](https://github.com/bfirsh/serverless-docker) from the Docker team.

 The code is written in Node.js which is cross-platform.
-The Dockerfiles provided have a base image designed for ARM/Raspberry Pi because I'm running this experiment on my Raspberry Pi 2 Swarm
+The Dockerfiles provided have a base image designed for ARM/Raspberry Pi because I'm running this experiment on my Raspberry Pi 2 Swarm:

 **See also:**